Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/unordered-set-class.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymum pro parametr šablony `Alloc`.
+Typ je synonymem pro `Alloc`parametr šablony .

 ### <a name="example"></a>Příklad